The Art of Living at the Peak

 Is Savoyard cuisine suitable for vegetarians? ▼

-What is "Génépi" exactly? ▼
+What exactly is "Génépi"? ▼

 Where to find the best cheeses in 2026? ▼

-Which bread to choose for fondue? ▼
+What bread to choose for fondue? ▼

 Are there reference books on the subject? ▼